 You will need to take levothyroxine indefinitely.
 Ceasing treatment early will most likely cause your symptoms to return.

-Yes, it is safe to take levothyroxine for a long period of time, so long as you follow your doctors prescription.
+Yes, it is safe to take levothyroxine for a long period, so long as you follow your doctors prescription.

 Table of contents